hazelcast/hazelcast-jet/site/docs/api/error-handling.md

 config are the only parts we can identify as state, and those are immutable.

-Batch jobs also fall into the category of jobs with immutable state.

 One option for dealing with failure in immutable-state jobs is simply restarting them (once the cause of the failure has been addressed).
-Restarted streaming jobs lacking mutable state can just resume processing the input data flow from the current point in time, batch jobs can be re-run from the beginning.
+Restarted streaming jobs lacking mutable state can just resume processing the input data flow from the current point in time.

+Batch jobs don't strictly fall into this immutable-state category, but the generic, reliable way of dealing with their error in Jet right now is also restarting them from the beginning and having them completely reprocess their input.

 ### Processing Guarantees

-Jobs with mutable state, those with a [processing guarantee](../architecture/fault-tolerance#processing-guarantee-is-a-shared-concern) set, achieve fault tolerance by periodically saving [recovery snapshots](../architecture/fault-tolerance#distributed-snapshot).
-When such a job fails, not only does its execution stop, but also its snapshots get deleted.
+Streaming jobs with mutable state, those with a [processing guarantee](../architecture/fault-tolerance#processing-guarantee-is-a-shared-concern) set, achieve fault tolerance (cluster level error handling, in terms of this guide) by periodically saving [recovery snapshots](../architecture/fault-tolerance#distributed-snapshot).
+When such a job fails, not only does its execution stop but also its snapshots get deleted.
 This makes it impossible to resume it without loss.